kim-hansu/kim-hansu.github.io/_posts/2026-05-28-YoungScientistAwardACSMO2026.md

       <a href="https://www.issmo.net/" target="_blank">International Society for Structural and Multidisciplinary Optimization (ISSMO)</a>,
       publisher of
       <a href="https://link.springer.com/journal/158" target="_blank">Structural and Multidisciplinary Optimization (SMO)</a>,
-      and organized by
+      and organized by ASSMO.
-      <a href="http://assmo.org/" target="_blank">ASSMO</a>.
 The Young Scientist Award is a highly selective honor presented to only three or four researchers under the age of 40 at each biennial congress, recognizing outstanding early-career researchers with significant potential to contribute to the field of structural and multidisciplinary optimization.
    </p>

    <p>